talcs/simpledtw/README.md

 # simpledtw

-**simpledtw** is a Python Dynamic Programming implementation using NumPy, of the classic Dynamic Time Warping algorithm
+**simpledtw** is a Python Dynamic Programming implementation using NumPy, of the classic Dynamic Time Warping algorithm.
+The library enables computing DTW on sequences of scalars or on sequences of vectors.

 ## Installation
 The package **simpledtw** is currenetly not registered in PyPi.